 Our Lutheran Life

-“Our Lutheran Life” invites and encourages ELCA members to tell contemporary stories inspired by the Reformation about how the power of God’s grace plays out in the complexities of daily life, relationships, work and school.
-Your story is welcome, whether it addresses complex questions, heals suffering or recounts times of joy.
+“Our Lutheran Life” invited and encouraged ELCA members to tell contemporary stories inspired by the Reformation about how the power of God’s grace plays out in the complexities of daily life, relationships, work and school.
+Stories were posted on livinglutheran.org/reformation and on social media.

 Lutheran World Federation (LWF) Global Young Reformers Network